fybrik/fybrik/samples/multicluster-razee/README.md

 You can also manually execute the commands in this script one by one.

-This scripts will setup two Kind clusters, install and configure Razee, Vault, Cert-manager, Datashim to them.
-After the sciprt finishes running, we will get a multicluster environment consisting of two clusters:
+This script will setup two Kind clusters, install and configure Razee, Vault, Cert-manager, Datashim to them.
+After the script finishes running, we will get a multicluster environment consisting of two clusters:

 - kind-control
 - kind-kind